 Well, Hebrews gives the best definition that I know of:

-Zechariah adds detail that is NOT provided by Ezekiel.
-Yes, it is clear that Zechariah describes the same events as Ezekiel, but adds important facts that we don’t see in Ezekiel – or at least, just hinted at.
-We also see something that would only be significant in our technologically advanced civilization.
+After Ezekiel, our next stop will be Zechariah 12 and 13, which adds detail that is not provided by Ezekiel.
+Yes, it is clear that Zechariah describes the same events as Ezekiel, but chapters 12 and 13 add important facts that we don’t see in Ezekiel 38 and 39.
+We also see evidence that spells trouble for our technologically advanced civilization.

 Then, chapter 14 turns a corner and describes something different.